zer0cache/matic-docs/docs/develop/metamask/config-polygon-on-metamask.md

 }>

 <TabItem value="mumbai">
-To add Poylgon's Mumbai-Testnet, click on the Network selection dropdown and then click on Custom RPC.
+To add Polygon's Mumbai-Testnet, click on the Network selection dropdown and then click on Custom RPC.

 <img src={useBaseUrl("img/metamask/select-network.png")} />